fjsnow/fjsn.io/src/posts/theme-switcher.md

 </script>
 ```

-The end product is a theme switcher with system preference fallback that works flawlessly for JavaScript users, with no negative impact on the experience for JavaScriptless users.
+The end product is a theme switcher with system preference fallback that works flawlessly for JavaScript users, with no negative impact on the experience for JavaScript-less users.